-The Active Referral Network (ARN) is a collaboration of organizations — education and training providers, financial institutions, housing organizations, child care educators, faith-based organizations, agencies that provide emergency food and shelter — that coordinate services to help people reach financial stability.
+The Active Referral Network (ARN) is a collaboration of community benefit organizations: education and training providers, financial institutions, housing organizations, child care educators, faith-based organizations, agencies that provide emergency food and shelter.
+These organizations coordinate services to help people reach financial stability, address the determinants of health and improve well-being.
 Partners work together to actively refer clients to each other’s services.
-They also assist their clients to enroll and successfully complete the multiple services needed to reach their goals.
+They support clients to successfully complete the multiple services needed to reach their goals.

 Monthly meetings include networking opportunities and thematic Panel Presentations on community services.
 Participants share information on existing services, eligibility requirements, and ways to make referrals.

 For meeting schedules, and Active Referral Network questions:

 The Network is for front line staff, case managers, and program directors who want to learn how to actively refer their clients to services in the community and build partnerships with organizations to leverage resources.